slugPickle/genshinplace-site/README.md

 If these fancy command line interfaces seem too intimidating for you, you can always use <a href="https://desktop.github.com/">Github Desktop</a>, A reasonably intuitive UI approach to git.

-If you have any questions, contact LeftHandedBread#5988 on discord.
+Make a pull request, add your changes, and if you have any questions, contact LeftHandedBread#5988 on discord.